 USE IN SPECIFIC POPULATIONS

 In the unusual case that there is no appropriate alternative to therapy with drugs affecting the renin-angiotensin system for a particular patient, apprise the mother of the potential risk to the fetus.
 Perform serial ultrasound examinations to assess the intra-amniotic environment.
-If oligohydramnios is observed, discontinue Benazepril, unless it is considered lifesaving for the mother.
+If oligohydramnios is observed, discontinue Benazepril hydrochloride, unless it is considered lifesaving for the mother.
 Fetal testing may be appropriate, based on the week of pregnancy.
 Patients and physicians should be aware, however, that oligohydramnios may not appear until after the fetus has sustained irreversible injury.
-Closely observe infants with histories of in utero exposure to Benazepril for hypotension, oliguria, and hyperkalemia [see Use in Specific Populations (8.3)].
+Closely observe infants with histories of in utero exposure to Benazepril hydrochloride for hypotension, oliguria, and hyperkalemia [see Use in Specific Populations (8.3)].

 Minimal amounts of unchanged Benazepril and of Benazeprilat are excreted into the breast milk of lactating women treated with Benazepril.
 A newborn child ingesting entirely breast milk would receive less than 0.1% of the mg/kg maternal dose of Benazepril and Benazeprilat.